Financial Samurai

 With the racism and sexual assault allegations that have befallen the Governor of Virginia, the Attorney General of Virginia, and the Lt.
 Governor of Virginia, I was reminded of all the racist altercations I experienced growing up in Virginia for public high school and public university in the mid-to-late 90s.
 They were instrumental for personal growth.

-Given the revelations at the senior levels of Virginia government today, you know racism in Virginia wasn’t unusual decades ago.
-Racism wasn’t a constant ubiquity, but I did experience some type of racist encounter about every 10th time I went out of the house.
+Given the revelations at the senior levels of Virginia government today, you know racism in Virginia wasn't unusual decades ago when I was there.
+Racism wasn't a constant ubiquity, but I did experience some type of racist encounter about every 10th time I went out of the house.

 One of the more milder examples was while waiting in line to go to the bathroom at a gas station off I-95 heading south.
 A white guy behind me said, “Hey, don’t you understand English?
 What are you waiting for?
 The bathroom is open!“